Will I like it? Will he/she/they like it? Can I still get pregnant? Is it safe?

 Look, there’s no denying that’s it’s going to get a lil’ messy.
 You can always wash the sheets afterwards or lay a towel down before-hand or better yet, do it in the shower and wash away any 'evidence'!.
 If you notice dark clumps or a heavier period soon after intercourse, don’t stress; it’s just your uterine lining shedding and it’s totally normal (though if you’re worried, see your Doc).

 When we menstruate, our cervix is more open than usual and we’re actually shedding the inner lining of our uterus and this means that it becomes a bit like an open wound, making us more susceptible to infections – but it works both ways; not only are we more prone, but we can also more easily infect others, too.
 STDs like HIV and Hepatitis are more easily transmitted through contact with infected blood and so you may infect your partner if you’re not careful.
-The best way to minimise risk of infections and STDs is to use protection, like a condom, a dental dam, or even latex gloves!
-ALSO, be sure to wash any sex toys with soap and warm water in between sessions.
+The best way to minimise risk of infections and STDs is to use protection, like a condom, a dental dam, or even latex gloves (depending, of course, on the kind of sex/intimacy you’re having).
+ALSO, be sure to thoroughly wash any sex toys with soap and warm water in between sessions.

 You can still get pregnant

 Although unlikely during this phase of your cycle, it’s not impossible with male/female intercourse!
 Sperm can live inside you for 3 – 5 days after sex and so if you happen to ovulate during that time, you may get pregnant.
 If you’re not keen to add to the clan just yet, use protection.